polvoazul/shutup/README.md

 with shutup.mute_warnings(): # wrong
 ```

-and not

-`with shutup.mute_warnings()`

-At the end of the context manager warnings 'muteness' will return to the state befor entering.
+At the end of the context manager warnings 'muteness' will return to the state before entering.

 ### Finally, this package needs its own warning! 🤦

-Warning: Note that muting and unmuting is not a thread safe operation.
+Warning: Note that muting and unmutting is not a thread safe operation.